Skip to main content

 About

-To achieve this potential, the authors argue we need a radical shift in focus.
-The policy brief therefore suggests a new social and environmental pact for the Single Market 2.0, based on systemic quality: encompassing quality of product, of work and of life.
+The Single Market is a key lever to enable and promote the environmental and social transitions, as well as to strengthen the EU’s economic resilience.
+To achieve this potential, however, a radical shift in focus is required.
+This policy brief suggests a new social and environmental pact for the Single Market, based on systemic quality: quality of product, of work and of life.
 This pact can bring together employers interested in quality products, workers and trade unions championing dignified labour conditions and NGOs and citizens advocating for a better quality of life and sustainable climate practices.
+By piloting the pact in three areas – circular economy, green industrial policy and public procurement – first concrete steps can be taken.

 Contributors